slatedocs/slate/source/includes/_intro.md

 - Tracking URLs/macros to send Chartboost click data to your third-party via <a href="https://answers.chartboost.com/hc/en-us/articles/201220115">callbacks</a>
 - SmartBid customers will also need to use their third-party attribution service's website to create install attribution postbacks.
 These postbacks need to include all bootups and attributed installs (using the <code>claim=</code> parameter).

-## PIA (Post-Install Analytics) Overview
+## Post-Install Analytics Overview

-The Post-Install Analytics integration lets Chartboost customers view IAP data &ndash; like payer %, ARPU, purchase counts, ARPPU and more &ndash; in the Chartboost dashboard.
+The Post-Install Analytics (PIA) integration lets Chartboost customers view IAP data &ndash; like payer %, ARPU, purchase counts, ARPPU and more &ndash; in the Chartboost dashboard.
 They can then use this data to build custom player segments to power retargeting campaigns and optimize user acquisition efforts.

-(For additional developer-facing information about PIA, visit <a href="https://answers.chartboost.com">our Help Site</a>.)
+(For additional developer-facing information about PIA, visit <a href="https://answers.chartboost.com/hc/en-us/articles/201220265-Post-Install-Analytics-Beta-">our Help Site</a>.)

 ### PIA Requirements